opnfv/sdnvpn/docs/userguide/feature.userguide.rst

 Installation procedures
 -----------------------

 We describe several alternative procedures in the following.

-Go to
+First, we describe several methods that are based on the deploy.sh script, which is also used by the OPNFV CI system.
+It can be found in the Fuel repository.

+In addition, the SDNVPN feature can also be configured manually in the Fuel GUI.
+This is described in the last subsection.

+Before starting any of the following procedures, go to
 ::

  cd <opnfv-fuel-repo>/ci